ihaveamac/mashers-gl-updater/README.md

-**I have stopped working on this in the mean time, as mashers has taken a break from working on his launcher.
-Development will continue if he decides to continue.**
 # mashers's Grid Launcher Updater
 This program grabs the latest version of mashers's Homebrew Launcher with grid layout.
 You can check it out here: https://gbatemp.net/threads/release-homebrew-launcher-with-grid-layout.397527/